Recipe: Delicious Green Chile-Hash Brown Breakfast Casserole

 Preheat the oven to 375 degrees.
 Grease a 9-by-13 baking dish with butter or oil.

 Fry the bacon in a large heavy skillet over medium heat until brown and crisp.
 Remove bacon from skillet with a slotted spoon, and reserve it.
 Add butter to skillet.
-When melted, stir in onion and saute for a couple of minutes, until beginning to soften.
+When melted, stir in onion and sauté for a couple of minutes, until it begins to soften.
 Stir in hash browns and cook for about 5 minutes.
 Scrape up from the bottom and pat back down several times, until potatoes have turned golden in spots.
 Remove from the heat and let cool briefly.

 In a large bowl, whisk together the eggs with the milk, sour cream, and salt.
 Stir in the green chile, half of the cheese, the potato mixture, and the cooked bacon.
 When well combined, pour into the prepared baking dish and smooth the top.
 Scatter the rest of the cheese over the casserole.